-There were very small traces of exotic herbs were first used in the first batch of Himalayan Long Life Botanicals Super Superfoods.
-They are grown in regions only accessible by plane on the Himalayas.
+There were very small traces of exotic herbs we first used in the first batch of Himalayan Long Life Botanicals Super Superfoods in 2017.
+They are grown in regions only accessible by plane in the Himalayas.

-The reason we include they were included was because they had an established reputation locally to aid memory.
-We, however, they were used only in very small trace amounts as the superfood is already a Super Superfood with its other ingredients.
-Plus we could not get the ingredients regularly.
+The reason they were included was because they had an established reputation locally to aid memory.
+We, however, used them only in very small trace amounts as the superfood is already a Super Superfood with its other mainstream ingredients.
+Plus we could not get the more exotic ingredients regularly.
 There are benefits though.
 We may include them again in a future blend, but as of the end of 2018 we no longer have them available.

 Chirata.
 This herb is mentioned in the ancient healing text of Ayurveda.
 It has a bitter taste.
 It is known to handle upset stomachs, has a role in diabetes and Hypoglycemia prevention.
 It also has a strong anti-inflammatory effect and reduces pain and swelling in joints.
 It also helps in destroying intestinal worms.
 Its antioxidant action guards cells from turning cancerous, especially liver cancer.
 The antiviral action of Chirata is used to fight the herpes and papilloma virus.
 It also counters fever, and can lower the fever from a cold, flu and malaria.
 The active ingredients are folic acid, glycosides and ophelic acid.
 Avoided during pregnancy and breastfeeding, and by people with gastric or duodenal ulcers.